Fill in a keyword below to quickly find the answer to your question about the visa New Zealand

 Once you have completed the application form, you must pay the costs for the NZeTA.
 This can be done safely via Visa, MasterCard, American Express or PayPal.
 After the fee has been paid, you will need to upload a photograph of each traveller.
 When this is completed, we will check your application and if everything is in order, we will send it to the immigration service.
 You will receive confirmation of this by email.

-If all details are in order, you will receive the NZeTA within an average of 5 working days after we receive your application.
-If you have submitted an urgent application, you will receive your NZeTA within 12 hours on average.
+If all details are in order, you will receive the NZeTA within an average of 5 days after we receive your application.
+If you submit an urgent application, there is a 90% chance you will receive your NZeTA within 60 minutes on average.
 You will receive a text message and email once your NZeTA has been approved.
 From that moment on, the visa is electronically linked to your passport, and you can check in and travel to New Zealand.

 - How long does it take to receive my NZeTA?

-The NZeTA is usually approved within five working days.
-If you submit an urgent application, the NZeTA will be approved electronically within 12 hours on average.
+The NZeTA is usually approved within 5 days.
+If you submit an urgent application, there is a 90% chance the NZeTA will be approved electronically within 60 minutes on average.
 Please note: These average approval times only start when the application form, the payment and your photograph have been received in good order and this has been confirmed by e-mail.

 e-Visa.ie has no influence on the inspection of visas by the immigration service of New Zealand.
 Therefore, e-Visa.ie can only influence the speed with which visas are approved to a limited extent.
 This also applies to urgent applications.
 To be sure that the visa will be approved on time, it is recommended to submit the application several weeks before departure.
 You can apply for your NZeTA visa as early as you like.
 An NZeTA is valid for 2 years, so it is possible to apply for the visa when you want to travel to New Zealand in a yearʼs time, for example.